-(1) This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13D and 13G filed with the SEC.
+- (1) This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13D and 13G filed with the SEC.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 42,164,983 shares outstanding on February 2, 2014, adjusted as required by rules promulgated by the SEC.
-The number of shares beneficially owned includes shares of common stock issuable pursuant to the exercise of stock options that are exercisable within 60 days of February 2, 2014.
-Shares issuable pursuant to the exercise of stock options that are exercisable within 60 days of February 2, 2014 are deemed to be outstanding and beneficially owned by the person to whom such shares are issuable for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

-Consists of: (a)(i) 4,192,165 shares and (ii) warrants exercisable for 53,515 shares within 60 days of February 2, 2014, held by Third Point Offshore Master Fund L.P.; (b)(i) 514,508 shares and (ii) warrants exercisable for 6,933 shares within 60 days of February 2, 2014, held by Third Point Partners L.P.; (c)(i) 946,156 shares and (ii) warrants exercisable for 11,475 shares within 60 days of February 2, 2014, held by Third Point Partners Qualified L.P.; (d)(i) 875,258 shares and (ii) warrants exercisable for 7,430 shares within 60 days of February 2, 2014, held by Third Point Ultra Master Fund L.P., (e) 722,600 shares held by Third Point Reinsurance Co.
-Ltd, (f) 190,100 shares held by dbX-Risk Arbitrage 11 Fund and (g) 197,300 shares held by Lyxor/Third Point Fund Limited.
-Mr. Schwartz, a member of our Board, is a Managing Partner of Third Point Ventures, but does not have any voting or dispositive power with respect to the shares held by Third Point Ventures and its affiliated entities.
+Applicable percentage ownership is based on 43,826,003 shares of our common stock outstanding at February 5, 2015.
+In accordance with the rules and regulations of the SEC, in computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to shares held by the person that are currently exercisable or exercisable (or issuable upon vesting of restricted stock units ("RSUs") within 60 days of February 5, 2015.
+However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person. - Consists of: (a)(i) 3,498,451 shares and (ii) warrants exercisable for 53,515 shares within 60 days of February 6, 2015, held by Third Point Offshore Master Fund L.P.; (b)(i) 429,368 shares and (ii) warrants exercisable for 6,933 shares within 60 days of February 6, 2015, held by Third Point Partners L.P.; (c)(i) 790,422 shares and (ii) warrants exercisable for 11,475 shares within 60 days of February 6, 2015, held by Third Point Partners Qualified L.P.; (d)(i) 730,421 shares and (ii) warrants exercisable for 7,430 shares within 60 days of February 6, 2015, held by Third Point Ultra Master Fund L.P, (e) 603,025 shares held by Third Point Reinsurance Co.
+Ltd, and (f) 197,300 shares held by Lyxor/Third Point Fund Limited.
+Robert Schwartz, a member of our Board, is a Managing Partner of Third Point Ventures, but does not have any voting or dispositive power with respect to the shares held by Third Point Ventures and its affiliated entities.
 Mr. Schwartz disclaims beneficial ownership of these shares except to the extent of his pecuniary interest therein.
 Third Point LLC, and Daniel S. Loeb in his capacity as the Chief Executive Officer of Third Point LLC, have voting and dispositive power over shares held by Third Point Offshore Master Fund L.P., Third Point Partners L.P., Third Point Partners Qualified L.P. and Third Point Ultra Master Fund L.P.
 Mr. Loeb disclaims beneficial ownership of these shares except to the extent of his pecuniary interest therein.
 The address of Third Point Partners is 390 Park Avenue, 18th Floor, New York, NY 10022.